8 Learning Styles | Overview and Types

 Learning strategies for auditory learners

-When memorising the child should repeat the words or sentence severally rather than just reading the sentence repeatedly in a book.
+• When memorising the child should repeat the words or sentence severally rather than just reading the sentence repeatedly in a book.

-In the classroom the teacher has to deploy different learning styles in her teaching, however predominant audio learners will prefer things explained verbally to reading the information on paper.
+• In the classroom the teacher has to deploy different learning styles in her teaching, however predominant audio learners will prefer things explained verbally to reading the information on paper.

-The homework period is not a quiet moment for the audio learner.
-Encourage the child to read out and repeat the words in order to facilitate learning.
+• The homework period is not a quiet moment for the audio learner.
+Encourage the child to read out and repeat the words to facilitate learning.
+Ask them questions about their homework, and encourage them to explain what they understand before writing it down.

 Reading and writing learning style

 Do you prefer to read or get the information from a book rather than have someone verbally explain it to you?
-If the above best describes you then you are probably a reading/writing learner.
+If the above best describes you; then you are probably a reading/writing learner.

 Reading/writing learners learn best from books, notes, journals, dictionaries, newspapers and so on.